Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

    Your home folder holds all your files and other folders such as the Desktop, Downloads, Documents, etc.

-   Move to the folder you created by typing the following and pressing the **Enter** key (**↵**) in front of the command prompt:
+   Move to the folder you created by typing the following and pressing **Enter** at the command prompt:

     ~~~
-    $ cd Desktop/cloudspan↵
+    $ cd Desktop/cloudspan
     ~~~
     {: .bash}

-    *Don't type the dollar character* $.
+    *Don't type the dollar character* `$`.

-    The command **cd** stands for "change (to) directory", and you must specify the name of the directory you want to move to.
+    The command `cd` stands for "change (to) directory", and you must specify the name of the directory you want to move to.

     In the command above, we have specified *to change to* a directory within a directory.

-    We only showed the end of the command prompt **$** above, and do so below too. *Recall not to type it and to press the Enter key  at the end*.

 3. **Change the access permissions of your login key file**